 There are also many experienced professors to work with at this university including the distinguished Sebastian Brodin.

-However, what makes this program truly shine is the 3D modeling aspects of their Animation Art and Design degree program.
+However, what makes this program truly shine is the 3D modelling aspects of their Animation Art and Design degree program.
 Through this program, you can become more familiar with traditional forms of animation while also having heavy exposure to 3D effects, rendering, and even videogame connections.
 In this degree program, you'll become just as involved with animated set design as much as you are with animating specific characters, something we believe to be a testament to the program's efficiency at bringing variety to the table.

 9. Emily Carr University of Art and Design